ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/other.md

 1 row in set.
 Elapsed: 0.312 sec.
 ```

 Given the constraints and input format for the JSON, we insert this sample dataset using the following query.
-Here we set `flatten_nested=0`.
+Here, we set `flatten_nested=0`.

 The following statement inserts 10m rows, so this may take a few minutes to execute.
 Apply a LIMIT if required.